System Design Space

 Load Balancer — How the balancer works

-Database replication — Master-slave, Master-master
+Database replication — Primary-replica and multi-primary patterns

 Caching — Cache levels and strategies